 The school offers an international relations major and minor program, as well as an undergraduate certificate in Global Human Rights, for students at UPenn that want to take their IR education one step further.

-University of Pennsylvania has an acceptance rate of 6% and attending this university will coast you $64,452 per year in tuition.
+University of Pennsylvania has an acceptance rate of 6% and attending this university will cost you $64,452 per year in tuition and fees.